FastPictureViewer Codec Pack 2.2R3

 Extension(s) Name Remarks

-Some WIC Codec enabled applications (will benefit from the FastPictureViewer Codec Pack):
+Some WIC Codec enabled applications (benefits from the FastPictureViewer Codec Pack):

 Name Remarks